MauricioAndrades/vegan-pasta-salad/README.md

     * I like to `add 1 block of herbed extra firm tofu.`
     * I also like `1 green apple, diced.`

+1) Make mock feta

-1) Cook orzo as instructed on package
+2) Cook orzo as instructed on package
     * don't overcook or the orzo will stick/clump in end
     * add olive oil and toss while cooling for it to stay nice and flow-ey

-2) Combine all other ingredients
+3) Combine all other ingredients

-3) Let sit overnight and chilled for best flavor
+4) Let sit overnight and chilled for best flavor